thevuong/next15-filterlist/STEPS.md

 - We can also maintained the TBT of 0, which corresponds to the responsive clicks because we have minimal JS and no long tasks.
 - Maintained 0 CLS because of these skeletons being sized correctly.
 - We have greatly improved performance, getting 95-100 score in lighthouse even with a 2s second total load time application.
-- We managed to complete our task of improving the bad metrics and maintaining the good metrics, while also making app fast, interactive and user-friendly.
+- We managed to complete our task of improving the bad metrics and maintaining the good ones, while also making app fast, interactive and user-friendly.